Earth, Wind & Fire: Open Our Eyes

 The band's follow-up album was co-produced by Maurice and Wissert.
-This LP was recorded at Colorado's Caribou Ranch Studio and Open Our Eyes was released in March 1974.
+This LP was recorded at James William Guercio's Caribou Ranch Studio and Open Our Eyes was released in March 1974.
 Ken Emerson of Rolling Stone called Open Our Eyes "a pleasant miscellany of Africana, Latin rhythms, well-mannered funk, smooth jazz, Sly Stone, Stevie Wonder and the Fifth Dimension".
 The Village Voice's Robert Christgau described the album as a complete "tour de force".
 The album rose to No. 1 on the Billboard Top Soul Albums chart and No. 15 on the Billboard 200 chart.
 Open Our Eyes was certified US Platinum.

 A single from the LP called "Mighty Mighty" reached No. 4 on the Billboard Hot Soul Songs chart and No. 29 on the Billboard Hot 100 chart.
 "Kalimba Story" rose to No. 6 on the Billboard Hot Soul Songs chart.
 "Devotion" got to No. 23 on the Billboard Hot Soul Songs chart and No. 33 on the Billboard Hot 100 chart.

 After Open Our Eyes was issued, Maurice's younger brother, Fred White, joined the band.
 He had previously played in Chicago clubs as a drummer with Donny Hathaway and Little Feat.

 On April 6, 1974, EWF performed at the California Jam, a West Coast rock festival that attracted an audience of 200,000.
 The concert was televised in the US on May 10, 1974, by ABC.

 Another Time

-In September 1974, a compilation double album titled Another Time with all the songs from EWF's first two studio albums was released by Warner Bros.
+In September 1974, a compilation double album titled Another Time, comprising songs from EWF's first two studio albums, was released by Warner Bros.
 The album got to No. 29 on the Billboard Top Soul Albums chart.

-The band collaborated with Ramsey Lewis on his album Sun Goddess, which was produced by Maurice and issued in late 1974 by Columbia.
+The band collaborated with Ramsey Lewis on his album Sun Goddess, which was produced by Maurice and issued in October 1974 by Columbia.
 The album got to No. 1 on the Billboard Top Soul Albums chart and No. 12 on the Billboard 200 chart.
 The LP's title track rose to No. 20 on the Billboard Hot Soul Songs chart.

 Sun Goddess was certified US Gold.